Goodbye to single-use plastics

-Not so long ago, throwaway plastic items were looked upon as great inventions by society.
-They were practical, cheap, lightweight, tough and easy to produce.
-There was no need to wash or store them.
-There were no drawbacks, nobody questioned their value and they proliferated like the foam on the oceans they are polluting today.
+Not so long ago, disposable plastic packaging enjoyed the social suport of great inventions.
+They were practical, cheap, light, strong and easy to produce.
+They did not need to be washed or stored.
+They were all advantages, nobody questioned them and they proliferated like the foam in the oceans they pollute today.

-Plastic waste thrown into the oceans builds up into huge floating trash islands [PDF] like the huge body of rubbish in the Pacific, which is three times the size of France.
-These catastrophes are responsible for the death of 100,000 marine mammals and a million seabirds every year.
-The World Economic Forum (WEF) estimates that by 2050 there will be more plastic than fish in the oceans.
+These ocean spills have concentrated into floating plastic islands [PDF] such as the large Pacific rubbish patch three times the size of France, and are responsible for the annual deaths of 100,000 marine mammals and one million waterbirds.
+If these continues, the World Economic Forum (WEF) estimates that by 2050 there will be more tonnes of plastic in the oceans than fish.